sscovil/grid/README.md

 # Grid

 The `Grid` object provides a 2D interface for a flat array, so elements can be accessed using `x` and `y` coordinates.
-Helper functions have been provided to convert an array index to [GridCoords](#GridCoords) and vice versa; and items can be retrieved or added to the array using either of the two.
+Helper functions have been provided to convert an array index to [GridCoords][2] and vice versa; and items can be retrieved or added to the array using either of the two.

 Additionally, `Grid` provides methods for retrieving all coordinates, indices, or items adjacent to a given index or coordinate, based on the number of `rows` and `cols` it was initialized with.